unitaryfund/mitiq/docs/source/examples/zne_logical_rb_cirq_stim.md

 Randomized benchmarking is typically performed at the physical level, but it can be applied at the logical level as shown in Ref {cite}`Combes_2017_arXiv_logical_rb`.
 The modularity of logical RB circuits allows for parallelization of circuit executions, as permitted by the size of the device and number of physical qubits required for the logical circuit.
-We use a built-in Mitiq function, {func}`.benchmarks.generate_rb_circuits()`, to generate the RB circuits, where the `n_cliffords` argument refers to the number of Clifford groups in the circuit, and therefore scales the depth of the circuit.
+To generate the RB circuits, we use a built-in Mitiq function, {func}`.benchmarks.randomized_benchmarking.generate_rb_circuits()`, where the `n_cliffords` argument refers to the number of Clifford groups in the circuit, and therefore scales the depth of the circuit.
 In this example the Clifford depth is 100, which would be around the limit of classical simulability if the operations in the circuit were instead _non-Clifford_.

 ```{code-cell} ipython3